The Story of Salome

 It is written that she remained in Galilee, married, and had children of her own but there was also a woman named Salome at the Crucifixion of Christ and then later present at His Resurrection – was it the same Salome?
 Did she see the light and repent?

 It is widely believed not and that the name of the woman present was merely a coincidence, but that we can never know for sure.

-Aside from depictions of The Crucifixion and The Last Supper few Biblical references have inspired artists and writers more than the Story of Salome: the young woman able to bend a man to her will through expressions of her femininity either physical or merely suggestive to induce intense feelings of both lust and fear in equal measure that have from Pandora’s Box, to Adam and Eve, the Witch Craze, the Angel in the House and beyond seen measures taken to condemn, blame, and restrain the female sex prey as men are to a Delilah, a Jezebel, or a Mata Hari.
+Aside from depictions of The Crucifixion and The Last Supper few Biblical references have inspired artists and writers more than the Story of Salome: the young woman able to bend a man to her will through expressions of her femininity either physical or merely suggestive to induce intense feelings of both lust and fear in equal measure that have from Pandora to Eve and the Witch Craze seen measures taken to condemn, blame, and restrain the female sex prey as men are to a Delilah, a Jezebel or a Mata Hari.

-The eternal struggle between man and woman where the morality of sex and death, for nothing is more important is often blurred and bloody in both body and mind.
+It is the eternal struggle between man and woman where the morality of sex and death is often blurred and bloody both of body and mind.